Nathan-CSE/sc-take-home/README.md

 		- This was used to cut down on search costs, with a slice used to handle duplicate folder names in different OrgIds
 	- allOrgIDs: This was initially used to uniquely store all orgIDs for error handling, but I forgot to use it whilst coding my solution
 - When creating the driver, a tree is created which makes the data more easily manipulated and intuitive, which makes getting child folders and moving them easier
-- I would like to also apologise for the structuring of my data, unfortunately due to time crunch on my part, a majority of my method implementation was verified through manually checking the org folders after each operation using the provided function
+- I would like to also apologise for the structuring of my test cases, unfortunately due to time crunch on my part, a majority of my method implementation was verified through manually checking the org folders after each operation using the provided function
 	- As such, my tests are not structured the best -> as I hard-coded the expected output within the test file itself instead of reading from a `.json` file
 	- Ideally, if I had more time I would've implemented my tests first and figured out a way to read from a `.json` instead of making a mess of my test files
 - The test cases also read from a file `sample3.json` which was generated through changing the parameters of `static.go` and then editing it for additional edge cases